ssk-d/fireflutter/README.md

 ### Firebase Social Login

-- Under Authentication => Sign-in Methods, Enable

-  - Email/Password
-  - Google
-  - Apple
+- Social login is one of difficult part of settings.
+  Each social login takes its own settings.
+  For instance, you will need to create an app in Facebook developer account and do settings there.
+  And then do settings in Firebase to relate both.

-  - Facebook
+- We will cover Google, Apple, Facebook social logins.
-  - Phone
-    All of them are optional.
-You may only enable those you want to provide for user login.
+  You can customise to remove some of the social logins or add other social logins.

-- Settings for Firebase Social login are in Android and iOS platform already done app.
-You need to set the settings on Apple, Facebook.
+- [FireFlutter sample app](https://github.com/thruthesky/fireflutter_sample_app) has social login settings, but only on Flutter part.
+You still need to set the settings on Firebase and the social service site.

-  - If you are not going to use the sample app, you need to setup by yourself.

-- Refer [Firebase Authentication](https://firebase.google.com/docs/auth) and [FlutterFire Social Authenticatino](https://firebase.flutter.dev/docs/auth/social) for details.
+- Refer [Firebase Authentication](https://firebase.google.com/docs/auth) and [FlutterFire Social Authentication](https://firebase.flutter.dev/docs/auth/social) for details.

-#### Google Login Setup
+#### Google Sign-in Setup

 - Go to Authentication => Sign-in method
 - Click Google